 The earliest evidence found for the Meroitic writing

-Both, the hieroglyphic and the cursive versions are read in
+Both, the hieroglyphic and the cursive versions of Meroitic were read in

 the direction that the figures face.
 However, most of the

-cursive writings found are read from right to left and the
+cursive writings found were written from right to left, and the

 hieroglyphs from top to bottom.
-Words are uniquely separated
+Words were uniquely separated

 by two or three dots.
 Examples of deciphered Meroitic words

-aimed at deciphering the script have been limited.
+aimed at deciphering the script are not enough.
 Unless

 deciphered, our knowledge of the Kushite kingdom and its people